Matz excels in NY return, Kluber hurt, Jays top Yanks 6-2

+NEW YORK (AP) — Steven Matz felt at home in his return to New York, making it appear the Mets gave up too soon when they jettisoned the left-hander to Toronto.

-NEW YORK (AP) — Steven Matz returned to New York with his finest outing in two years, Vladimir Guerrero Jr. hit his major league-leading 16th home run and the Toronto Blue Jays beat the New York Yankees 6-2 Tuesday night.
+Matz limited the Yankees to one run over 6 2/3 innings in his finest outing in two years and Vladimir Guerrero Jr. hit his major league-leading 16th home run in a 6-2 victory on Tuesday that stopped the Blue Jays’ six-game skid and the New York’s six-game winning streak.

+“It’s fun coming back here, just being around the city and the pulse of New York,” Matz said.
+“You definitely feel the energy.’”

+A 29-year-old left-hander from Stony Brook, New York, Matz won 11 games for the Mets in 2019 but faltered to an 0-5 record and 9.68 ERA in last year’s pandemic-shortened season.
+The Mets traded him to Toronto in January with a 36-43 record over seven seasons in Queens.

+“He’s got stuff that plays really well,” Frazier said, “and I think that his fastball plays up in a sense because sometimes he makes you think that other pitches are coming.”

+Tyler Chatwood and Jordan Romano finished with one-hit relief, giving up an unearned run in the ninth, and Toronto improved to 5-2 against New York this season.

-Corey Kluber, making his first start after pitching a no-hitter for the Yankees, had his outing cut short by shoulder tightness.
+Corey Kluber (4-3), making his first start after pitching a no-hitter for the Yankees, had his outing cut short after three innings by shoulder tightness.
 The team said the two-time Cy Young Award winner will have a MRI.

-Toronto stopped its six-game losing streak and the Yankees’ six-game winning streak, improving to 5-2 against New York this season.
+“I wouldn’t say alarmed at this point.
+I wish we knew more,” said Kluber, who was limited to one inning by a right shoulder injury last season.
+“It doesn’t feel at all like what I dealt with last year.”

 Bo Bichette reached on an infield single with one out in the third for the first hit off Kluber, a 35-year-old right-hander who pitched his first no-hitter at Texas last Wednesday.
-Guerrero followed with a drive into the right-field bullpen, giving him 41 RBIs.
+Guerrero followed with a drive into the right-field bullpen, giving a career-high for homers and 41 RBIs, and stopping a 37-inning scoreless streak for Yankees starters.

-Kluber (4-3) was replaced by Michael King at the start of the fourth inning.

-Lourdes Gurriel Jr. homered in the fourth and shortstop Gleyber Torres made a two-run throwing error that extended the lead to 5-0 in the seventh.
+Lourdes Gurriel Jr. homered off Michael King in the fourth and shortstop Gleyber Torres made a two-run throwing error that extended the lead to 5-0 in the seventh.
 Randal Grichuk homered against Justin Wilson in the ninth, his 16th against the Yankees since 2018.

-Matz (6-2), a 29-year-old left-hander from Stony Brook, New York, won 11 games for the Mets in 2019 but faltered to an 0-5 record and 9.68 ERA last year.
-The Mets traded him to Toronto in January with a 36-43 record in seven seasons in Queens.

-He gave up six hits in 6 2/3 innings, struck out 10 and walked none.
-New York didn’t advance a runner past first until the seventh inning, when Clint Frazier doubled and Kyle Higashioka followed with an RBI single on Matz’s 112th and final pitch — his most since June 2019.

 BABY BOMBERS